spinks/LioninWinterBall/README.md

     match /songs/{userId} {
       allow write, update, create: if request.auth.uid == userId }
-    match /songs/APIKeys {
-      allow read: if request.auth.uid != null
-    }
     match /{document=**} {
       allow read: if (resource.data.visibility == 'public')
     }
   }
 }
 ```

-This means that A - only authenticated users from within the app can acess the API keys, and that they are not distributed in the source code, and B that users can only edit their own (per device) song choice.

 If you have a large amount of song requests be cautious of using the firebase console to look at them, as every user song push or page refresh will perform **a lot** of reads, definitely do not leave it open for extended periods.